msveshnikov/style-scanner/server/index.md

 ---

-### GET /api/presentations
+### GET /api/insights

 - **Description:**
-  Retrieves a list of public presentations.
+  Retrieves a list of public insights.
 - **Process:**
-  Finds presentations that are either explicitly public (isPrivate: false) or do not have the isPrivate flag, then sorts them in descending order of creation.
+  Finds insights that are either explicitly public (isPrivate: false) or do not have the isPrivate flag, then sorts them in descending order of creation.
 - **Response:**
-  Returns a limited presentation object (id, title, description, model, first slide title, slug) in JSON format.
+  Returns a limited insight object (id, title, description, model, first slide title, slug) in JSON format.

 ---

-### GET /api/mypresentations
+### GET /api/myinsights

 - **Description:**
-  Returns presentations that belong to the authenticated user.
+  Returns insights that belong to the authenticated user.
 - **Middlewares:**
-  • authenticateToken – ensures that only the logged-in user’s presentations are fetched.
+  • authenticateToken – ensures that only the logged-in user’s insights are fetched.
 - **Response:**
-  Similar to /api/presentations, returns limited fields for each presentation owned by the user.
+  Similar to /api/insights, returns limited fields for each insight owned by the user.

 ---

-### GET /api/presentations/:identifier
+### GET /api/insights/:identifier

 - **Description:**
-  Retrieves a presentation by its identifier.
+  Retrieves a insight by its identifier.
 The identifier can be a MongoDB ObjectId or a slug.
 - **Process:**
     1. Checks if the identifier is a valid ObjectId; if yes, fetches by id.
-    2. If not found, it attempts to find the presentation by slug.
+    2. If not found, it attempts to find the insight by slug.
 - **Response:**
-  Returns the full presentation details or a 404 error if the presentation is not found.
+  Returns the full insight details or a 404 error if the insight is not found.

 ---